genestack/JS-SDK/packages/ui-proxy/README.md

 ```

 ### Note
 > Usually you want to run proxy along with some bundler/transpiler, such as WebPack.
 You should
 > run them simultaneously e.g.:
 > ```json
->  "start": "webpack ./src --output ../resources/assets/bundle.js --watch & ui-proxy ../resources/assets; fg"
+>  "start": "webpack --output-filename ../resources/assets/bundle.js --watch & ui-proxy ../resources/assets; fg"
 > ```

 ## Command parameters
 By default proxy redirects requests to `https://platform.genestack.org`.
 You can specify other
 server by passing to script `-s` argument:
 ```
 npm start -- -s http://localhost:8080